Understanding how babies and toddlers listenPublished Date: 04 Sep 2021

 We think that remote microphone technology may help deaf babies, not only to hear your voice more clearly when you are further away, but also hear other important sounds that help them learn.
 We want to understand the everyday routine experiences of deaf babies and their families, and those of hearing babies and their families.
 We will use this information to look at how best to use remote microphone technology so that deaf babies get the best possible sound experience.
 We want to understand whether families with deaf babies do things differently and whether they might find remote microphone technology helpful.

-In order to find out more about how babies and toddlers learn about sounds in their environment we have developed a series of short questionnaires for parents to fill in.
+In order to find out more about how babies and toddlers learn about sounds in their environment the research team have developed a series of short questionnaires for parents to fill in.
 The questionnaire asks about your everyday interactions with your child in different situations.
-If you would like to find out more about the study or take part, please click here.